EdmundBenedict/lordcephei.github.io/pages/gw1shot.md

 In the GWinput file we specified that QP energies are to be calculated at two k points (Gamma and X) and for 8 states each.
 The first column lists the k points: block of 8 Gamma points, a space then block of 8 X points.
 The column labelled 'eLDA' contains the LDA eigenvalues.
 As specified with '\-\-insul=4', the valence band maximum is state 4 and all energies are given relative to it - you can see that the Gamma point state 4 energy is 0.
 The conduction band energy (state 5) at the X point is 0.58 eV, which is the LDA G-X bandgap.

 The quasi-particle energies 'eQP' are listed in the next column.
-The GW G-X bandgap (1.08 eV) is given by state 5 in the X block of points.
-This is an improvement over the LDA, but it is nevertheless smaller than experiment (1.32  at 0K).
+The quasipartcle G-X bandgap (1.08 eV) is given by state 5 in the X block of points.
+This is an improvement over the LDA, but it still underestimates the experimental value of 1.32 eV (at 0K).
 See additional exercies for more on GW trends.
 A full description of the QPU file can be found...